joooKiwi/smm-encyclopedia/README.md

  - It will also reload if any edits is made
  - In the console, it will display any lint errors

 By default, it will open it in the default browser automatically.
-If it has not worked, then, open [http://localhost:3000](http://localhost:3000)\[generated-after-link] to display the application.
+If it has not worked, then, open [http://localhost:3000](localhost:3000) to display the application.
+If it needs to be tested on other devices than the local machine, there will be another address.
+An example could be [http://192.168.4.20:3000](192.168.4.20:3000).

 ### Running tests